New free Virtual college & Job prep courses for your teen

 As she got older, however, she began to appreciate the differences that teachers make in the lives of students.
 A school may label teachers and students, with the expectation that students learn from teachers, but she truly believes that learning goes both ways.
 Teachers can learn a lot from their students, which is something that she continues to appreciate.

-Katie Wendle, I'RAISE's Law Educator, earned her Juris Doctor Degree, magna cum laude, from Syracuse University College of Law in 2014.
+Katie Wendle, an I'RAISE Law Instructor, earned her Juris Doctor Degree, magna cum laude, from Syracuse University College of Law in 2014.
 She has been a litigator since then with a focus on commercial litigation.
 Her practice also encompasses personal injury, product liability, employment, and ERISA/pension law.

 She has previously volunteered with numerous organizations focused on the welfare of children, including developing an Art Program at the Abbott House in Irvington, New York for children designated "unaccompanied minors" by the Office of Refugee Resettlement.